ajleeson/research_blog/_posts/2024-11-05-thesis-recap.md

 4. Does anyone know of a good reference for the cost of the WWTP upgrade?
 5. Difference between Tres and Tflush in MacCready et al. (2021).
 I think what I call "Tres" is what MacCready et al. (2021) calls "Tflush."
 6. How do I justify the depth of the interface?
-7. Can I now put my figures within the main body of the text, or is it still best practice to put them at the end?
+7. Is it okay to leave the figures at the end of the text?
 8. Chair of the supervisory committee?